-Oatmeal, breads, bran flakes, cooked barley, spaghetti (even whole wheat), lentils, beans, peas, apples and pears with skin, banana, and scores of other foods are essential for good health and to avoid many gastrointestinal problems, but too much of these can make your stomach bloat.
-Read about the food combos you should avoid to prevent bloating.
+Oatmeal, breads, bran flakes, cooked barley, spaghetti (even whole wheat), lentils (dal), beans, peas, apples and pears with skin, bananas, and other foods are essential for good health and to avoid many gastrointestinal problems, but too much of these can make your stomach bloat.
+Also read about other foods could be the cause of bloating or feeling gassy.

 Reason: Fibre cannot be digested in the human intestine.
 Bloating from fibre rich foods occurs because the bacteria inside the colon digest the fibre to a certain extent.
 Gas is produced as a by-product of this digestion.

-Solution: Fibre is important, so you shouldn’t avoid eating fibre.
-Just take note if your stomach bloats after you’ve had too much of fibre for your breakfast or other meals.
-Lower the amount of fibre in your diet in that case.
+Solution: Fibre is important, so you shouldn t avoid eating it.
+Just take note if your stomach bloats after you ve had too much of fibre for your breakfast or other meals.
+Consciously reduce your fibre intake, especially if you've started adding a lot of raw salads to your diet.
 Start from a very low fibre intake for some time and gradually increase the intake to a level where it just starts to bloat.
 Now you know the trigger level for bloating.
 Problem solved!

 2. Sugary foods

 Sugary foods such as pastry, cookies, fruit juices, sweetened soda, sugary desserts, too, can cause bloating.
-Avoiding sugary foods is also very important if you want to keep your sking looking supple and healthy.
-Read about why sugary foods are bad for your skin.
+Avoiding sugary foods is also very important if you want to keep your skin looking supple and healthy.

 Reason: The reason for bloating is the same as in cases of high-fibre diets but this time the bacteria in the intestines (and not colon) digest the sugar and produces gas.